nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 each step.

 Step 1.
 The user, a store manager of the bubble tea brand, T-Sugar, launches tCheck for the second time.
-The `IngredientBook` is loaded, containing data stored in the `IngredientBook` data file.
+The `IngredientBook` is loaded, containing data read from the `IngredientBook` data file.
 In this case, The `UniqueIngredientList` in `IngredientBook` contains the six pre-defined ingredients, namely `Milk`, `Pearl`, `Boba`, `Black Tea` , `Green Tea` and `Brown Sugar`, with an amount of 0 for all ingredients except `Milk`, which has an amount of 5 in units of litres.